SUTD to start its academic year in September instead of May

-SINGAPORE - The start of the academic year for the Singapore University of Technology and Design (SUTD) will be pushed to Sept 14, from May 18, from this year.
+The start of the academic year for the Singapore University of Technology and Design (SUTD) will be pushed to Sept 14 instead of May 18, from this year.

 Students in the 2020 cohort will still take the required eight terms of undergraduate coursework, and will graduate in May 2024 instead of September 2023.

-The university said on Friday (April 17) that the change in academic calendar was in light of "the uncertainty of the restrictions to on-campus activities and lessons" from evolving Covid-19 situation.
+The university said yesterday that the change in the academic calendar was made in the light of "the uncertainty of the restrictions to on-campus activities and lessons" because of the evolving Covid-19 situation.

 It added that the change will be permanent, which means that subsequent cohorts will also begin their academic year in September.

-The SUTD calendar will now align with those of the other autonomous universities.
+With the change, the SUTD calendar is now aligned with those of the other autonomous universities.

-The university noted that it would now also be able to better cater to the Operationally Ready Date (ORD) schedules of polytechnic graduates.
+The university noted that it would now also be able to better cater to the operationally ready date schedules of polytechnic graduates.

-Students from the 2019 academic year and earlier will continue with their schedule to minimise disruption to their studies.
+Students from the 2019 academic year and earlier will continue with their schedule to minimise disruptions to their studies.

 SUTD president Chong Tow Chong said: "We regularly review our undergraduate programme and structure to optimise our students' learning experiences.
 This initiative of shifting the academic calendar has been in the works for over a year.